 - Bypassing pattern.
-Instead of thorough reading of the text users deliberately jumps to the thick of the text in search of the valuable information.
-It is also the very common thing with the lists with many repetitive speech figures.
+Instead of a thorough reading of the text users deliberately jumps to the thick of the text in search of valuable information.
+It is also a very common thing with the lists with many repetitive speech figures.

 - Commitment pattern AKA holy grail of reading patterns.
 It happens if you have managed to engage the user with the content to the point he is interested in methodical digesting of every single bit of it.
 Requires good content and adequate layout.

-Knowing and countering these patterns is half the battle for the better user experience won.
+Knowing and countering these patterns is half the battle for a better user experience won.

-Despite not being directly connected with the business side of things, UI / UX design is one of the defining factors in a successful development of an eCommerce marketplace.
+Despite not being directly connected with the business side of things, UI / UX design is one of the defining factors in the successful development of an eCommerce marketplace.

-It shapes the way platform is used on every stage - from initial overviews to the purchase process.
-And as such, ecommerce UI / UX must be taken seriously, as their refinement or neglection can result in the marketplace’s subsequent growth or demise.
+It shapes the way the platform is used on every stage - from initial overviews to the purchase process.
+And as such, e-commerce UI / UX must be taken seriously, as their refinement or neglection can result in the marketplace’s subsequent growth or demise.

 UI / UX done right is a fine foundation for growth and development while done badly it is a death sentence even for the most perspective idea.